-"My training starts when I enter a slum and meet the first person" said one of the trainers in CHC.
+"My training starts when I enter a slum and meet the first person" said one of the trainers in CIIC.
 This person was on a campaign to mobilise people to participate in an AIDS Memorial AIDS and its medical and psycho-sociological issues.
 Then he would move to the next slum.
 No Most of the residents were present and actively participated in the rally.
 It appeared as though he action: a rally in memory of the AIDS victims.
-This was not an end but yet another stage to recall the message the trainer shared with the people.
-They were strengthened in their beliefs to share the message they had received that this killing disease had to be fought tooth and nail
+This was not an end but yet another stage to recall the message they had received that this killing disease had to be fought tooth and nail.

 There was another training initiative that was aimed at making women master trainers.
 This is another example of making training a continuous process, where a trained person became a trainer and assumed the responsibility of training fellow community members.
-The phased out training was aimed at taking the community health message through these mid level trainers.
-Health to the community, to pick up 'women mid level workers' and train them on health issues.
-At the end of the first phase CHC sat with the women to identify their communities' need and communities and disseminated the health message to the other women.
+The phased out Here the role of CHC was to-identify potential organisations that were convinced about taking health to the community, to pick up 'women mid level workers' and train them on health issues at the end of the first phase CHC sat with the women to identify their communities' need and communities and disseminated the health message to the other women.
 The CHC trainers have to follow it up and CHC supports them on a need basis.
 This approach appears unique in reality.